Reading Time: 11 minutes

 Descending unstable scree slopes efficiently is usually done best through a controlled slide, a bit like skiing, rather than trying to completely control every step.
 This does however leave a ‘scar’ on the hillside.

 Ascending unstable scree slopes is extremely tiring and best avoided.
 Seek an alternative route if at all possible.

 Boulder hopping is not for everybody.
 It is usually preferable to avoid boulder hopping on land if an easier route is available.

 Movement over large boulders involves similar issues to steep ground.
 The trip leader should watch for problems with the other group members and think about the extra time involved.
 Tightening straps on packs, including chest straps, can make movement and balance easier as long as it does not interfere with the movement of the lower torso and arms.

-Carefully jump from one rock to another, making sure no one is in the way or where you expect to land.
+Carefully jump from one rock to another, making sure no one is in the way of the expected landing spot.

 In water, boulder hopping can be dangerous, particularly in deeper, faster-flowing or cold water.
 Footwear must be worn – the danger of injuring bare feet is too great to justify taking boots off to keep them dry.

 Walking on ledges can be frightening for many people.
 Some known walking routes require a head for heights as they necessitate negotiating a complex route where there may also be a significant amount of exposure.